MicrosoftDocs/power-platform/power-platform/admin/security/managed-security.md

   - admin
 ---

-# Managed Security
+# Managed security

 In today's AI-driven world, safeguarding your enterprise data and business processes is more critical than ever.
-Managed Security is a suite of premium capabilities designed to offer advanced protection and empower security administrators to manage and secure access to customer data and resources effectively.

-## What can you do with Managed Security?

-Managed Security provides comprehensive solutions to protect your data from threats, control access, prevent data exfiltration, and gain visibility into your security posture.
+Managed security provides comprehensive solutions to protect your data from threats, control access, prevent data exfiltration, and gain visibility into your security posture.
 It also helps assess risks and ensures compliance with various regulations, making it a robust tool for today's cybersecurity challenges.

+## What can you do with Managed security?

+Managed security is a suite of premium capabilities designed to offer advanced protection and empower security administrators to manage and secure access to customer data and resources effectively.
 It brings together our most advanced threat protection, data protection and privacy, identity and access management, and compliance capabilities to empower customers to meet today’s cyber security challenges.

-Managed Security encompasses, but isn't limited to, the following capabilities:
+Managed security encompasses, but isn't limited to, the following capabilities:

 - **Compliance**: Implement robust compliance measures to safeguard organizational data and ensure adherence to industry regulations with features like [Customer Lockbox](../about-lockbox.md).